Walt Disney World’s Moderate Resorts

-- Caribbean Beach: most kid appeal, least convenient, still full beds in a few rooms, especially in Trinidad North and South; 5 person rooms built, but not yet bookable for 5
+- Caribbean Beach: most kid appeal, least convenient, mostly queens but still full beds in a few rooms, especially in Trinidad North and South; 5 person rooms built and bookable except in the Pirate rooms

 - Coronado Springs: best overall value for money, most amenities, some kid appeal, queen beds

 - Port Orleans French Quarter: most popular with adults, most convenient; no table-service restaurant; queen beds

 - The Cabins at Fort Wilderness: only one that sleeps six, only one with full kitchen, much more expensive than first four, least convenient; full or smaller beds

 (The first four are very close–especially 3 and 4…)

 Only moderate with no elevators at all.
 Only moderate with no indoor bar/lounge.
-Only traditional moderate with full beds, although full beds are being replaced with queens in late 2014 in all rooms except Trinidad North (to be refurbed soon) and the Pirate Rooms in Trinidad South (the larger beds in the Cabins are also full beds.).
-Only moderate with kid-appealing room decor in every single room.
+Only traditional moderate with some full beds, although full beds have been replaced with queens in all rooms except Trinidad North (to be refurbed soon) and the Pirate Rooms in Trinidad South (the larger beds in the Cabins are also full beds.).
 Best pool of any moderate.
 Most kid-appealing of moderates.
 Many renovated rooms now sleep five–the fifth on a fold-down murphy bed.

 Only moderate with a spa.
 Only moderate with a health club.
 Only moderate with substantial room service.
 Only moderate with only one sink per room, rather than two.
 Only moderate that hosts conventions.
 Sometimes a few dollars more per night than other moderates.

-Only moderate that currently can be booked for 5 (only in Alligator Bayou section, with fifth on a 66″ Murphy Bed).
+One of only two moderates that can be booked for 5 (only in Alligator Bayou section, with fifth on a 66″ Murphy Bed).
 No elevators in Alligator Bayou section.
 (Magnolia Bend section has elevators.)
 With Port Orleans French Quarter, only moderate not on a lake.

 Only moderate with no sit-down restaurant.
 With Port Orleans Riverside, only moderate with no lake.
 Only moderate with no quiet pool.
 Most compact of moderates.
 Most romantic of moderates.